Advocating for Social Justice

 Kelli Hoffman

-Because your social work program professors are personally invested with your ministry goals, you will receive individualized academic advising to personalize the program to your specific areas of interest.
+Because your social work professors are invested in your professional goals, you will receive individualized academic advising to personalize the program to your specific areas of interest.
 The core curriculum includes courses such as:

 Introduction to Social Work

-Human Behavior / Social Environment I and II
+Human Behavior in the Social Environment I & II

 Social Work Research

-This course is an orientation to the logic, methods, and practice evaluation of generalist social work scientific research.
+This course offers an orientation to the logic, methods, and practice evaluation of generalist social work scientific research.
 Basic theory of research design and analysis and an introduction to qualitative and quantitative research methods are focus areas.
-Students will understand how research methods can be used to problem-solve and evaluate all levels of generalist social work practice.
+Students will understand how research methods can be used to problem solve at all social work practice levels and how to apply research findings to inform programs and policy.
+Students also explore inherent biases and develop anti-racist and culturally sensitive strategies to promote ethical social work research.

 Individuals and Families